-Keep your eye on your financial future while taking available tax breaks now imes continue to be challenging for business owners.
-Some have businesses that are thriving while others are still struggling to recover from the pandemic and resulting economic crisis.
+imes continue to be challenging for business owners.
+Some owners have businesses that are thriving, potentially pushing them into higher tax brackets, while others are facing challenges from labor shortages, supply chain disruptions and inflation that are hurting their profitability.
 Whatever your business's situation, taking full advantage of available tax breaks is critical.
 At the same time, you must keep your eye on your own financial future, which requires a long-term outlook as well.